rehierl/node-tree-outliner/3-basic-design/3-6-1-current-section.md

 Note that this list does by itself not represent an existing list object.
 It merely represents an ordered listing of sections that, at a given point in time, still count as being open.
-That is, this list can be understood as the result of an implicit lookup operation.
+That is, this list can be understood as the result of a theoretical lookup operation.

 Note that this lookup operation is completely based upon those nodes that have already been visited (i.e. presequent nodes).
 That is, an implementation could